false-positive/toprack-studio/backend-api/README.md

   - `name`: Name of the data center
   - `space_x`: Total available space in X dimension
   - `space_y`: Total available space in Y dimension
+  - `points`: Many-to-many relationship with Point (defines the boundary of the data center)

 ### DataCenterValue